How can you train for it?

 But some trainers pitch metabolic stress training as high-volume and lightweight.
 It does make sense if you think about it because you can then do lots of sets and reps which will get your blood pumping more, and using lighter weights is going to allow you to do more volume.

 But unfortunately, that is not true!
 We believe that it means “limiting the rest between your sets”.

 Types Of Metabolic Stress Training You Should Be Doing!

 Time Under Tension

 Super – the setting is the practice of moving from one exercise to the next with absolutely no rest in between.
-This is the most popular way of increasing metabolic stress to muscles.
+This is the most popular way of increasing metabolic stress on muscles.
 By increasing time under tension, it increases the blood flow!

-This training method involves wrapping bands around your limbs or body in or so as to occlude blood from exiting the muscles we are targeting.
+This training method involves wrapping bands around your limbs or body so as to occlude blood from exiting the muscles we are targeting.
 We can also call it blood flow restriction training.
 And hey you need to know that it actually does not restrict blood flow to your muscles!